nazar256/amqp-message-remover/README.md

 ------------

 ### From source (recommended)
-Requires installed go 1.16 or later
+Using go 1.16 or later:

 ```
 go install github.com/nazar256/amqp-message-remover@latest